 Location: Little Cayman Research Centre

-Join CCMI’s Education team this summer and support CCMI’s education programmes at the Little Cayman Research Centre.
-The successful applicant for the Marine Education Internship will assist with the preparation and implementation of our summer marine ecology camps and other education programmes as required, and work with the research team on ongoing coral resilience and restoration projects.
-This position is available to Caymanians, those located in the Cayman Islands and international applicants.
+Join CCMI’s education team and support our education programmes at the Little Cayman Research Centre.
+The successful applicants will assist the education team with the preparation and implementation of our primary and secondary school level marine ecology courses, a Caribbean Marine Ecology Camp and other education programmes as required.

-The applicant will need to be proficient in the water, ideally with a PADI (or similar) Divemaster qualification.
-You must be passionate about the ocean, teaching students and creating a positive and engaging environment for young people to not only learn but have the best experience of their lives.
-This role is hands on, you will learn a huge range of skills, while living on a remote tropical island at a fully functional marine research facility.
+The applicant will need to be proficient in water, ideally with a PADI (or similar) Rescue Diver qualification.
+You must be passionate about the ocean, teaching students of all ages and creating a positive and engaging environment for guests to not only learn but have the best experience of their lives.
+This role is hands-on, you will learn a huge range of skills while living on a remote tropical island at a fully functioning marine research facility.
 You need to love new challenges, enjoy working with a team and most importantly, want to make a difference in terms of ocean literacy and educating the next generation.

-Applications, consisting of cover letter, a full CV and contact details for two referees (who will not be contacted without your consent) should be sent to email@example.com.
+Applications, consisting of a cover letter, a full CV and contact details for two referees should be sent to email@example.com.

-Application deadline for the internship will be 13 May 2022, with a start date of 1 June.
+The application deadline for the internship will be 29th September 2023, with a start date of 17th October 2023.

-If you would like to experience living on a remote island and being part of dynamic team, we encourage you to apply.
+This Marine Education Internship is funded by the UK Government through Darwin Plus & the BODA Charitable Star Trust.
+If you would like to experience living on a remote tropical island and being part of a dynamic team, we encourage you to apply!